 If the transplant team determines that you're a candidate for a lung transplant, the transplant center will register you and place your name on a waiting list.
 The number of people needing lung transplants far exceeds the number of donated lungs available.
 Unfortunately, some people die while waiting for a transplant.

-While you're on the waiting list, your medical team will closely monitor your condition and alter your treatment as needed.
-Your doctor may recommend healthy lifestyle changes, such as eating a healthy diet, getting regular exercise and avoiding tobacco.
+While you're on the waiting list, your health care team will closely monitor your condition and make changes to your treatment as needed.
+Your health care provider may recommend healthy lifestyle changes, such as eating a healthy diet, getting regular exercise and avoiding tobacco.

-Your doctors may recommend that you participate in a pulmonary rehabilitation program while you wait for a donor lung.
+Your health care providers may recommend that you participate in a pulmonary rehabilitation program while you wait for a donor lung.
 Pulmonary rehabilitation can help you improve your health and ability to function in daily life before and after your transplant.

 When a donor organ becomes available, the donor-recipient matching system administered by the United Network for Organ Sharing (UNOS) finds an appropriate match based on specific criteria, including: